-It has been years but drivers are still somehow confused when it comes to auto insurance in Denver, Colorado or any other state, for that matter.
-Of course, it is understandable that people may not know about how it works.
+It has been years but drivers are still somehow confused when it comes to auto insurance in Denver, Colorado, or any other state, for that matter.
+Of course, it is understandable that people may not know how it works.
 That’s why we are here for you!
 Let’s clarify the notion about this topic.
-Today, we will answer the question “Does my auto insurance follow me or the car?”
+Today, we will answer the question “Does my car insurance follow the car or driver?”

 Some people say that they are the ones insured, not their car.
 On the other hand, some people believe that it is their vehicle that is protected.
 Both groups have their good points.
 However, they are a bit mistaken.
 Auto insurance can follow both the car and the driver.
 Do you want to know why?
 Keep reading to find out!

 What is auto insurance?

 Auto insurance is coverage that protects a policyholder from possible legal and financial problems.
 It can also protect you in a variety of situations.
 Supposed that you get into an accident, then you’ve got someone to turn to for help.
 Is there any need for me to get auto insurance if I don’t want to?
 So, does car insurance follow the car or driver too?